bautista1405/Design-service-s-landing-page/README.md

 In the "contact" section there is a contact form, where you can reach the agency.

 Then you have the footer where there is info about bussiness hours, more contact info and their location.

+You can check it out here --> http://neodesign.surge.sh/